ahmedkato/give/README.md

     "newStuffVersion": "e.g. '0.9' This is used to show the user new updates and then increment those updates.", // This is being deprecated
     "org_domain": "Your org domain, for example 'trashmountain.com'", "stripe_publishable: "publishable Stripe Key",
+    "File": {
+      "path": "assets/app/uploads/Images" // This is the temporary file storage path used before uploading to S3 }
   }
 }
 ```